-First of all, who could’ve guessed that last year, due to the Coronavirus pandemic, home-cooking would become the new dining out?
+First of all, who could’ve guessed that last year, due to the Coronavirus pandemic, home-cooking would continue to be the new dining out?

 Even in France, however, there seem to be new food services or home delivery apps coming out every month.
 But the objective is always the same: to convince you that cooking is difficult, complicated, and time-consuming.
 Best leave all that work to the professionals.